tavoyne/blog-next/posts/lockfiles-demystified.md

 This topic may sound a bit off-trend to the fancy NTF/Web3/Metaverse people out there, but I found out that it's worth sometimes going back to basics and explaining stuff \*everybody\* understands.

 This is an attempt to explain why lockfiles (e.g. `yarn.lock`, `package-lock.json`) were invented, what their limits are and how they should be manipulated on a day-to-day basis.
-There's no prior knowledge required.
+A very basic knowledge of package managers is expected.
 You'll find some external links along the way if you want to push your understanding a bit deeper.

 ## TL;DR